Advice on Non-Monogamy: The Perks and Pitfalls of an Open Relationship

 Take some time to think about what you’re feeling.
 Are you genuinely just craving a different kind of sex?
 Or is what you’re really craving a different kind of relationship?

-If, after that, you’re certain that you want to continue being with your boyfriend, you need to talk to him.
-Explain that you have started to crave lesbian sex and that your sex life together is not really satisfying to you anymore (I’d try to find a way of saying this that doesn’t come across as, “You don’t do it for me anymore, babe.”)
+After you’ve reflected on this, if you’re certain that you want to continue being with your boyfriend, you need to talk to him.
+When you do, explain that you have started to crave lesbian sex and that your sex life together is not really satisfying to you anymore (I’d try to find a way of saying this that doesn’t come across as, “You don’t do it for me anymore, babe.”)

 You can’t force him to be OK with an open-relationship if it’s not something he’s into, and unfortunately, that might mean that the two of you should go your separate ways.
 But ultimately, that’s better than continuing to repress your needs and wants which would lead to either you feeling resentful of him or you cheating on him (or both.)